falconry/falcon/docs/user/faq.rst

 and pass that around instead.

-The library `Falcon SQLAlchemy <https://github.com/vytas7/falcon-sqla>`_ can also be used to manage SQLAlchemy connection using the a middleware.
+The library `Falcon SQLAlchemy <https://github.com/vytas7/falcon-sqla>`_ can also be used to manage SQLAlchemy connection using a middleware.

 How do I manage my database connections with ASGI?
 --------------------------------------------------

-This example example is similar to the above one but uses the ASGI lifecycle hooks to setup a connection pool and to dispose of it at the end of the application.
+This example is similar to the above one but uses the ASGI lifecycle hooks to setup a connection pool and to dispose it at the end of the application.
-The example uses the `psycopg https://www.psycopg.org/psycopg3/docs/api/index.html`_ library to connect to a PostgreSQL database, but a similar pattern may be adapted to other libraries.
+The example uses the `psycopg <https://www.psycopg.org/psycopg3/docs/api/index.html>`_ library to connect to a PostgreSQL database, but a similar pattern may be adapted to other libraries.